Special Educational Needs and/or Disability (SEND)

 Since September 2014 the New Code of Practice states that all local authorities should publish their local offer and it can be found on our school’s website.
 The local offer provides information on what services children, young people and their families can expect from the authority.
 Knowing what is available gives you more choice and therefore more control over what support is right for your child.

-We at Elliston Primary School also have a SEND policy which can be obtained from Mrs Coates or Dena Shields.
+We at Elliston Primary School also have a SEND policy which can be obtained from Mrs Coates or Mrs Lucas.

 If you have any concerns that your child may have special educational needs and is not yet identified as such and you would like to discuss this then the first point of contact would be their class teacher and if you feel you need further discussions beyond the class teacher, appointments can be made with any member of the senior leadership team by contacting the school office.

-If you would like to be involved in the decision making process please contact either your class teacher, Mrs Coates or Dena Shields.
+If you would like to be involved in the decision making process please contact either your class teacher or Mrs Coates.
 Please Click HERE for contact details.

 Elliston Primary Academy is part of the Enquire Learning Trust and we ensure that all pupils, regardless of their specific needs, make the best possible progress in school.